p-caballero/AbstractBuilder/README.md

 ```

 Using the method `Set` we can add the value for the selected parameter.
-If you don't provide a value then it will try to use the default value of that parameter and in the worst case the default value for that type.
+If you don't provide a value then it will try to use the default value of that parameter and in the worst case, the default value for that type.

-We suppose Point could be a record class or a record struct.
+This builder works with **record class** and **record struct**.

 ```csharp